 Russian via Songs is a downloadable program that gives synopsis, translations, and more for Russian songs.

 Echo Moskvy is one of Russia's most famous and respected talk-radio stations.
 Shows are available in mp3 format for easy download and often come with written transcripts.

 RadioVBC is a pop station that offers streaming broadcasts from Vladivostok, Russia.

-Staroe Radio offers thousands of old Soviet/Russian radio programmes including plays, songs, interviews, and more.
+Staroe Radio offers thousands of old Soviet/Russian radio programs including plays, songs, interviews, and more.
 Some of the files are not great quality (they are old) but the site is very interesting.

-Voice of Russia Radioprovides music, news, and literature from Russia in sound (broadband) and print.
-To listen, click on "Russian" under "on the air."
+Voice of Russia Radio provides music, news, and literature from Russia in sound (broadband) and print.

 Business Podcasts offers Russian-language podcasts describing issues surrounding doing business in Russia.